 Admission Updates Regarding COVID-19

 Thank you for your patience during this challenging time.
-Due to the unpredictable nature of the situation, you may want to check this page periodically.
 For the most recent information from the USC central admission office, please refer to admission.usc.edu/coronavirus/

 Visiting Campus: If you were planning on visiting campus, please be advised that all on-campus tours, events, and information sessions have been replaced by virtual events.
 These include our virtual information sessions, live chats, and faculty roundtables.
 Make sure to register early; these events tend to fill up quickly.